hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

   </div>

 + A crucial property of the pose vectors
-  + able to get neural network to represent these pose vectors, vectors of neural activity $\to$ property
+  + able to get neural network to represent these pose vectors, vectors of neural activities $\to$ property
   + property: modeling spatial transformation w/ linear operations
     + easier to learn a hierarchy of visual entities
     + easier to generalize across viewpoints